TrueBitFoundation/truebit-os/README.md

 We have specified to submit a task from account 0.
 And the data related to the task is located at testTask.json

-If you are running on this on a development test net you will need to skip blocks to see the solution in the solutions directory.
+If you are running this on a development test net you will need to skip blocks to see the solution in the solutions directory.
 ```
 skip 65
 ```